-Gevin von Witte^{1,2}, Matthias Ernst2, and Sebastian Kozerke1

-1Institute for Biomedical Engineering, University and ETH Zurich, 8092 Zurich, Switzerland 2Physical Chemistry, ETH Zurich, 8093 Zurich, Switzerland

-Correspondence: Sebastian Kozerke (kozerke@biomed.ee.ethz.ch)
+Gevin von Witte^{1,2}, Matthias Ernst2, and Sebastian Kozerke1 1University and ETH Zurich, Institute for Biomedical Engineering, Zurich 8092, Switzerland 2ETH Zurich, Laboratory of Physical Chemistry, Zurich 8093, Switzerland Correspondence: Sebastian Kozerke (kozerke@biomed.ee.ethz.ch)

-Received: 7 April 2023 - Discussion started: 14 April 2023 Revised: 25 May 2023 - Accepted: 6 June 2023 - Published: 13 July 2023

 Abstract.
-Monitoring the build-up or decay of hyperpolarization in nuclear magnetic resonance requires radiofrequency (RF) pulses to generate observable nuclear magnetization.
+Monitoring the build-up or decay of hyperpolarization in nuclear magnetic resonance requires radio-frequency (RF) pulses to generate observable nuclear magnetization.
 However, the pulses also lead to a depletion of the polarization and, thus, alter the spin dynamics.
 To simulate the effects of RF pulses on the polarization build-up and decay, we propose a first-order rate-equation model describing the dynamics of the hyperpolarization process through a single source and a relaxation term.

-The model offers a direct interpretation of the measured steady-state polarization and build-up time constant.
-Furthermore, the rate-equation model is used to study three different methods to correct the errors introduced by RF pulses: (i) a $1/\cos^{n-1}\theta$ correction (θ denoting the RF pulse flip angle), which is only applicable to decays; (ii) an analytical model introduced previously in the literature; and (iii) an iterative correction approach proposed here.
-The three correction methods are compared using simulated data for a range of RF flip angles and RF repetition times.
-The correction methods are also tested on experimental data obtained with dynamic nuclear polarization (DNP) using 4-oxo-TEMPO in 1H glassy matrices.
-It is demonstrated that the analytical and iterative corrections allow us to obtain accurate build-up times and steady-state polarizations (enhancements) for RF flip angles of up to 25° during the polarization build-up process within $\pm 10\%$ error when compared to data acquired with small RF flip angles (< 3°).
-For polarization decay experiments, corrections are shown to be accurate for RF flip angles of up to 12°.
-In conclusion, the proposed iterative correction allows us to compensate for the impact of RF pulses offering an accurate estimation of polarization levels, build-up and decay time constants in hyperpolarization experiments.
+- 5 The model offers a direct interpretation of the measured steady-state polarization and build-up time constant.
+Furthermore, the rate-equation model is used to study three different methods to correct for the errors introduced by RF pulses: (i) a $\frac{1}{\cos^n \theta}$ correction $\frac{1}{\cos^{n-1} \theta}$ correction (θ denoting the RF pulse flip angle), which is only applicable to decays, (ii) an analytic formula to correct for the build-up and decay times and analytical model introduced previously in the literature and (iii) a newly proposed iterative, self-consistent correction an iterative correction approach proposed here.
+The three correction - 10 methods are compared using simulated data for a range of RF flip angles and RF repetition times.
+The corrections are first tested in low signal-to-noise ratio (SNR) simulations (SNR around 40 for 2.5° pulses), predicting accurate results (±10% error) up to 25° pulses.
+The correction methods are then also tested on experimental data obtained with dynamic nuclear polarization (DNP) using 4-oxo-TEMPO in 1H glassy matrices, resulting in high SNR acquisitions (around 1000 for 2.4° pulses).
+It is experimentally demonstrated that the rate-equation model allows to obtain analytical and iterative corrections allow to obtain - 15 accurate build-up times and steady-state polarization (enhancement) even for large polarizations (enhancements) for RF flip angles (up to 25°) during during the polarization build-up yielding results process within ±10% error when compared to data acquired with small RF flip angles (<3°).
+For polarization decay experiments, corrections are shown to be accurate for up to 12° RF flip angles with discrepancies to the simulations attributed to the low experimental acquisition SNRup to 12°.
+In conclusion, eorrections based on a rate-equation description offer fast and accurate estimations of achievable polarization. - 20 levelsand the proposed iterative correction allows to compensate for the impact of RF pulses offering an accurate estimation of polarization levels, build-up and decay time constants in hyperpolarization experiments for a wide range of samples.